3 Free Transcription Tools You Can Try

 Transcription is a great skill to practise in our online world.
 You can use it to make written records of almost anything, to improve the accessibility of your online content, or to maximize your SEO.

-OTranscribe is a free, open-source tool that can be used straight out of your web browser without you having to download a program.
-It has a simple interface which lets you control the audio player and text editor in the same window.
-No more clicking out of tabs to stop and start the audio!
+OTranscribe is a free, open-source tool that can be used straight out of your web browser.
+It has a simple interface which lets you control the audio player and text editor in the same window, which means you don’t need to click out of tabs to stop and start the audio.
 Everything can be controlled through your keyboard, and interactive timestamps help you navigate the transcript.
 OTranscribe also saves your progress automatically as you go.

 To start, just upload an audio or video file or enter a link to a YouTube video.
 The player will then sit to the left of the text box so you can do all your work in one window.

 OTranscribe also allows you to adjust the keyboard shortcuts so you can tailor it to your transcribing style.

 One thing to note: OTranscribe only saves work as an RTF file, so copy your transcript once it’s done if you want to keep it in another format.

 Express Scribe is a popular industry tool designed for professional transcribers.
 It can be installed for free on a Mac or PC and lets you control everything through your keyboard or by linking to a foot pedal.
 It has an easy-to-learn interface and features a broad range of hotkey controls for better speed and efficiency.

 There is both a free version and a paid version of Express Scribe.
 The free version includes foot pedal support and can play a wide range of audio file types.